πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int

-Variable names must start with a letter or underscore.
-Names starting with a digit, or reserved words like int, are not allowed.
+Variable names have to start with a letter or underscore.
+Names that start with a digit, or use reserved words like int, aren't allowed.

 Q3.
 What is the difference between double and float?